 There's that old saying about teaching a man to fish.
 We can give you scores of statistics, but you're still going to want to know how to find the least expensive flights that work with your particular travel itineraries.
 Below are some resources to get you started:

-1. Tips for Finding Cheap Airfare offers basic tricks for grabbing the cheapest possible tickets available.
+1. Tips for Finding Cheap Airfare offers 10 basic tricks for grabbing the cheapest possible tickets available.
 It's a must-read for fliers.
 Other useful reads include Seven Mistakes to Avoid When Booking a Flight and How to Hack Your Way to a Cheaper Airfare.

-2. We love Airfarewatchdog (which just happens to be our sister site) because they do the work for you.
-Sign up for free fare alerts from your local gateway and Airfarewatchdog will send you e-mail notifications when fares for your itinerary drop.
+2. We love Airfarewatchdog (which just happens to be our sister site) because it does the work for you.
+Sign up for free fare alerts from your local gateway, and Airfarewatchdog will send you email notifications when fares for your itinerary drop.

 You May Also Like

 5 Things You Shouldn't Wear on a Plane